Long Island Elder Law Attorneys

 What Is Elder Law?

 Elder law is the advice and education delivered to a paying client about legal devices and techniques that apply to elderly people, their families, and their caregivers.
-It is a more specialized area of estate planning and involves advice around wills and trusts, powers of attorney, qualification for state Medicaid services, and preservation of assets in the event that Medicaid is needed.
+It is a more specialized area of estate planning and involves advice around wills and trusts, powers of attorney, qualification for state Medicaid services, and preservation of assets if Medicaid is needed.
 Additionally, elder law attorneys frequently advise clients about Social Security income, Social Security Disability resources, and planning for in-home caregivers or admission to nursing home facilities.

-A good elder law attorney will have experience advising clients in these above areas and will be familiar with local and state law which can be very specific and different from the laws of other states.
+A good elder law attorney will have experience advising clients in the above areas and will be familiar with local and state law, which can be very specific and different from the laws of other states.
 For example, New York State Medicaid rules are quite different from Medicaid in Florida.
 If you or your family may be employing in-home caregivers, then some familiarity with employment law will also be required.
 Additionally, there are techniques in gifting and transferring assets to family members or to irrevocable trusts that can help protect family assets for the next generation.

-Recommended reading: NYS Income and Resource Limits for Medicaid (2025)
+- Recommended reading: NYS Income and Resource Limits for Medicaid (2025)

 Our Values, Your Peace of Mind The Principles That Define Our Firm

-• Compassionate, Relationship-Driven Service
+Compassionate, Relationship-Driven Service

 We believe every client deserves to be treated with dignity, patience, and genuine care.
 Our firm fosters long-term relationships, guiding families with warmth and empathy through emotionally sensitive matters like elder care, estate planning, and loss.

-• Clear, Respectful Communication
+Clear, Respectful Communication

 We prioritize honest, prompt, and respectful communication.
 Whether answering questions or guiding you through complex decisions, we're responsive, dependable, and committed to making the process as smooth and stress-free as possible.

-• Serving with Integrity and Excellence
+Serving with Integrity and Excellence

 We hold ourselves to the highest standards of ethical practice and professional excellence.
 Clients can count on us not just for our legal knowledge, skill and experience, but for honesty, transparency, and unwavering advocacy on their behalf.

-• Tailored Legal Guidance for Every Client
+Tailored Legal Guidance for Every Client

 No two clients are the same.
 We take the time to truly understand each client’s concerns, goals, and values, crafting customized legal solutions that reflect what matters most to them.